Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models

 \section{Conclusion}

 We present iterative methods for Vecchia-Laplace approximations whose main computational operations are matrix-vector multiplications with sparse triangular matrices.
-In particular, we introduce and analyze several preconditioners, and we propose different methods for accurately approximating predictive variances.
+In particular, we introduce and analyze several preconditioners, derive novel theoretical results, and propose different methods for accurately approximating predictive variances.
 In experiments, we find that the current state-of-the-art approach for large sample sizes \citep{zilber2021vecchia} can be inaccurate in marginal likelihoods and can breakdown in joint parameter estimation.
 We observe that our novel methods are faster, more accurate, and more stable.
-Further, we find that the iterative methods achieve a substantial reduction in runtime of one order of magnitude compared to Cholesky-based calculations with negligible loss in accuracy.
+Further, we find that the iterative methods achieve a substantial reduction in runtime compared to Cholesky-based calculations with negligible loss in accuracy.

 An open challenge for the proposed iterative methods is that their convergence rates remain dependent on the covariance and fixed effects parameters despite preconditioning.
 Future research can systematically analyze in which situations which preconditioner is preferred.
 Finally, we mention that for very large data sets, computations can still become slow with the current software implementation.
 Future research can investigate whether and how graphics processing units (GPU)-based calculations can further speed-up calculations with iterative methods.